sachinsenal0x64/hifi-tui/README.md

 > You can access our rest api for free if you want to self-host then need tidal subscription.

 > TUI is plug & play also you can add your own tidal account but by default it has our API so you can listen tidal music for free.

+> Some Qualities & Codecs Need Special Driver / Hardware i always recommend to use `HI_RES FLAC` or `FLAC`.

 <br>